OdeyaSadoun/CoronaManagementSystemForHMO/README.md

 ![unvaccinedSwagger](/images/project2/unvaccinedSwagger.png)
 <br>

-You can see that it is like a UI that allows you to get all the data through their RESTT API.
+You can see that it is like a UI that allows you to get all the data through their REST API.

 ### Client-Side Access